FUenal/FUenal/README.md

 ![Views](https://komarev.com/ghpvc/?username=FUenal)

 ### About Me
 I am a machine learning & data engineer and contractor with **4+ years of experience**.
-I design and implement modular, scalable, and production-ready machine learning systems for startups and companies worldwide.
+I design and implement modular, scalable, and production-ready machine-learning systems for startups and companies worldwide.

 🔥 My true passion is machine learning engineering. <br/>

-💛 Secretly in love with data engineering. <br/>
+💛 Secretly in love with cyber security. <br/>

 🎨 I enjoy sharing my knowledge through creating content about designing and productionizing ML systems (see videos below).